 A Private Retreat allows you to spend some time by and for yourself.
-These retreats are in silence with a two night minimum stay.
-You can attend Mass during the day, take meals, and enjoy our beautiful grounds, but no direction is spiritual direction is available.
+It is made in silence and requires a two-night minimum stay.
+You can attend Mass during the day, take meals, and enjoy our beautiful grounds, but without spiritual direction.
 Click here to download the form to inquire about a Personal Retreat

 The 19th Annotation Retreat